Published: 21st February 2022, last edit: 10th March 2025

 RMU: Studying in Darmstadt, Frankfurt and Mainz

 The Rhine-Main metropolitan region is an exciting location for research.
-Innovative perspectives from business and science collide here.
-This offers students lots of opportunities.
-But that's not all: There is also a lot going on within research and teaching in the Rhine-Main region.
-To offer the 100,000 students in the region the most comprehensive range of knowledge possible, three universities have joined forces to make cross-university study possible for you.
+Innovative perspectives from business and science come together here and offer many opportunities, especially for students.
+But that's not all: there is also a lot going on in research and teaching in the Rhine-Main region.
+In order to provide the 100,000 students in the region with the most comprehensive range of knowledge possible, three universities have joined forces to make it possible for you to study across universities.
+The RMU degree programme allows students from Goethe University Frankfurt, Johannes Gutenberg University Mainz and TU Darmstadt to be enrolled at up to three universities in two federal states at the same time without paying additional fees.
+This allows you to attend courses from different subject areas and supplement your studies with the strengths of the other universities.
 Welcome to the , or RMU for short!
 Rhine-Main Universities

-The RMU consists of TU Darmstadt, Johannes Gutenberg University Mainz, and Goethe University in Frankfurt am Main.
-Top universities that conduct research together in their alliance, offer an even broader range of studies and bundle their expertise in innovative cooperative study programmes.
-Maria's degree programme, , is a result of this cooperation.
+The RMU – that's TU Darmstadt, Johannes Gutenberg University Mainz and Goethe University in Frankfurt am Main.
+Top universities that conduct research together in their alliance, offer an even broader range of courses and pool their expertise in innovative cooperative study programmes.
+Maria's degree programme, , is a result of this cooperation, as is the Medical Engineering course.
 If that's not your thing – no problem!
-Other degree programmes, such as Medical Engineering or International Studies / Peace and Conflict Studies M.A., are also designed as cooperations between TU Darmstadt and Goethe University.
-They include various courses at both universities.
-The future holds exciting things in store for you: Additional cooperative degree programmes will be added to the existing ones.
-We will keep you informed on which programmes will be added.
-In addition to such cooperative study programmes, there is also the possibility of using the study programmes offered by the other two universities without enrolling in another bachelor's or master's programme: the so-called “RMU study programme”.
+Other programmes, such as Soft Matter and Materials (M.Sc.) or International Studies / Peace and Conflict Research M.A., are also designed as collaborations between TU Darmstadt and Goethe University and include various courses at both universities.
+And the future also holds exciting things in store for you: The existing cooperative study programmes are to be supplemented by others.Whether there will be new cooperative study programmes?
+We will keep you up to date.
+In addition to such cooperative degree courses, there is also the option of taking advantage of the courses offered by the other two universities without enrolling on another Bachelor's or Master's degree course: the so-called “RMU degree course”.
 Political Theory M.A.

 Dr. Henriette Reinecke ,